Where are you located?

 Q: Is the CVHS a no-kill shelter?

 The CVHS is an open admission shelter.
-That means we never turn away an animal in need.
+That means we never turn away an animal in need when space is available.
 We never euthanize animals because they’ve “been at the shelter for too long” or similar reasons.
 We also work hard alongside behaviorists and rescue groups to place animals that other shelters might deem “unadoptable.”

 We accept and provide sanctuary to any animal that comes through our doors.
 When pets have nowhere else to go, we offer them a bed, food and water, clean kennels, medical care, and love.